ahartloper/UVC_MatMod/Abaqus/README.md

 - [C2 gamma2 C3 gamma3 ...
 CN gammaN] Additional backstress parameters, if CK is specified then the corresponding gammaK must also be specified.
 N is the total number of backstress in the model.

+#### (Optional) Additional parameters required when using UVCuniaxial_IS
+The following values need to be specified in addition to the material parameters above only when the UVCuniaxial_IS.for UMAT is used:
+- dcl: flange-to-flange centerline depth of the section (d - tf)
+- bf: flange width
+- tf: flange thickness
+- tw: web thickness
+- npt_flange: number of integration points on each flange (Abaqus default is 5)
+- npt_web: number of integration points along the web (Abaqus default is 5)

 #### Set-up the user defined material

 - Create a user defined material, specify that the type is "Mechanical":